Short Manaslu Circuit Trekking -15 Days

 Tour PlanExpand All

 Welcome to Nepal, the country that epitomizes the perfect combination of cultural and natural diversity.
 Upon your arrival at Kathmandu Airport, you’ll meet up with us.
 Following the exchange of warm greetings, you’ll be escorted to your hotel, where you can freshen up as well as loosen up your tired muscles, enjoying the amenities offered by the hotel.
-At evening, you can wander around the radiant marketplace of Thamel and get familiar with the new surroundings and people.
+In the evening, you can wander around the radiant marketplace of Thamel and get familiar with the new surroundings and people.

 Max.
 Altitude: 1350m/4429.134ftMeal: DinnerAccommodation: Hotel